Doctor of Audiology (Au.D.) Program

 4. Scholarly work, approved by the student’s advisory committee, submitted in written form; and

 5. A passing score on the Praxis examination in Audiology (which is required prior to approval for a residency experience).

 listing of courses in the Doctor of Audiology program

 for Au.D. students who enter the program with an undergraduate background in communication sciences and disorders.

 Application for Graduation and Diploma

 All students in the Au.D. program must be full-time in residence during the program of study.
 The minimum duration for graduate study is eleven consecutive semesters (including summer sessions).
-Beginning with the Fall 2014 semester, all full-time WVU students must be covered by health insurance.
+Beginning with the Fall 2014 semester, all full-time WVU students must be covered by some form of health insurance.

 In accordance with ASHA, it is the position of the Au.D. program that professional competence in providing services to individuals with communication disorders requires cultural competence as well.
 The Program thus supports ASHA’s position statement on Cultural Competence in Professional Service Delivery and encourages all students and professionals to use ASHA’s Cultural Competence Checklist: Service Delivery.

 In addition, students must possess fundamental sensory/observational, communication, motor, intellectual/cognitive, and social/behavioral abilities that will allow them to acquire the knowledge and skills requisite to audiology practice, to function effectively in a broad variety of clinical situations, and to render competent patient care.
 These abilities are described in more detail in the document Essential Functions for Students in the Doctor of Audiology Program.